alphaleonis/AlphaFS/README.md

 AlphaFS also contains some NTFS security related functionality (in `Alphaleonis.Win32.Security`), providing the ability to enable token privileges for a user, which may be necessary for eg. changing ownership of a file.

-Network functionality is available to easily access SMB/DFS shares, folders and files on the network, all with extended-length paths support.
+The `Alphaleonis.Win32.Network` namespace together with the `Alphaleonis.Win32.Network.Host` class offers network functionality to connect to SMB/DFS resources and easily access files and folders on the network, all with extended-length paths support.

 The library is Open Source, licensed under the MIT license.